btoll/benjamintoll.com/content/post/onion_service.md

 ---

-> This article for appeared on April 6, 2018.
+> This article originally appeared on April 6, 2018.
 It has been significantly updated, earning a new publication date.
 Among the updates:
 > 1. Updating the onion service from version 2 to version 3.
 > 1. Details on installing `tor`.
 > 1. Details on installing the `chroot` using `schroot`.